Common Accounting Errors That Cost Dentists Money

 - Utilize an expense management system that categorizes expenses and tracks spending in real time.

-- Train staff on submitting receipts and invoices promptly to maintain accurate records.
+- Encourage staff to submit receipts and invoices promptly for accurate records.

-- Conduct regular audits of your expenses to identify discrepancies or unnecessary expenditures.
+- Conduct regular audits to identify unnecessary expenditures or discrepancies.

 3. Mixing Personal and Business Finances